 Concerning Rainbow bass we had several around 10 lb, ( the world record was around 10lb, and apparently has been beaten in 2003 and now is around 15lb ) We did broke line ( 15lb and 20lb ) on very very big of these fish...I cannot give an estimate of weight these fish do not jump.. but no doubt these where very big.
 Back to Top

 we provide all necessary professional equipments...Meanwhile I know than It is always a great pleasure to get a fish on one’s own tackles... so you are welcome to bring some of your favorite tackles, Rods, reels and Lures...
 We will be glad to try them here...and to learn from you

 As said before we anyway provide all the necessary fishing equipments, 100 rods and 500 lures to choose from, line from 20 lb to 40lb for Tarpon fishing, Lighter for Snook and Rainbow bass,We may ask you to do us the favor to bring some specific lures or specific tackle we cannot find here...
 At the end of the trip I will buy from you the remaining...Concerning Fly fishing, please bring your own tackles, strong equipments minimum #12 if you want to fish for Tarpon . # 6, 7 or 8 for other fishing. ( From Rainbow Bass, Bass, Mojara, or Snook) Back to Top

 What about Fishing license and permit?

-They are required as well in Nicaragua and Costa Rica ...
-Cost is included in our All include Fishing packages but we need than previous to your trip you send us full name, citizenship and passport number of all members in your Party , we then will be able to have these documents establish before your coming , You are coming for fishing not to wait in a government office.
+At san Carlos Sport Fishing we are and will always be 100% Legal all Cost are included in our All include Fishing packages but we need than previous to your trip you send us full name, citizenship and passport number of all members in your Party , we then will be able to have these documents establish before your coming , You are coming for fishing not to wait in a government office.
 Back to Top

 Do you have some references?